 Diagnosing MOG Antibody Disease tends to be done in three main ways.
 These are:

 - Blood Tests

 If symptoms are also present in the eye, then an eye assessment may also be conducted.
 3 Due to MOGAD presenting similarly to other demyelinating conditions, these methods are often used in unison to arrive at the diagnosis.

 A Magnetic Resonance Imaging (MRI) scan can be used to look at the brain, spine and optical nerve to see where inflammation has occurred.
 This is done by using a strong magnetic field and radio waves to generate the image.

 Inflammatory lesions can be spotted in the scan, indicating areas where the myelin has been attacked by MOGAD.
 These lesions can be used to see whether a patient is having a relapsing attack of MOG Antibody Disease.

 To have an MRI scan you must lay still in a long machine which makes a lot of noise when in use.
 The scan itself is painless and its duration is dependent on how much of the body is being scanned.

-A special blood test can be used to detect anti-MOG antibodies in the blood of a patient.
-If antibodies against MOG are found, then a diagnosis of MOG Antibody Disease is likely to be the cause of demyelination.
-For the correct diagnosis of MOGAD, the blood test needs to be done on by a live cell-based assay.
-(3)
+A specialist blood test can be used to detect anti-MOG antibodies in the blood of a patient.
+If antibodies for MOG are found then a diagnosis of MOG Antibody Disease is likely to be the cause of demyelination.
+3

 It is reported that those with persistent detection of anti-MOG antibodies may be more likely to have a relapsing rather than monophasic disease.
 However, antibodies may decrease over time, and may not be detectable early in the disease process or during remission.